 We proposed a merchandising agreement with the actress.
-That agreement permitted our client to use the personal branding and trade marks the actress had already registered.
-That was granted in return for a royalty fee under licence.
-Our client had the right to display the actress’s branding on the merchandise including mugs, calendars, and T-shirts.
+This agreement permitted our client to use the personal branding and trade marks that the actress had already registered.
+This was granted in return for a royalty fee, under licence.
+Our client also had the right to display the actress’s branding on the merchandise including mugs, calendars, and T-shirts.

-The merchandise agreement enabled our client to promote these products through the actress’s social media presence and website, which required her express approval.
-We defined the product types, how they would be manufactured, and the distribution channels.
+The merchandise agreement enabled our client to promote these products through the actress’ social media channels and website.
+This required her express approval.
+We defined the product types, and both the manufacturing methods, and distribution channels for the products.
 We protected our client by including exclusivity provisions and a non-compete period if the agreement terminated.

 The merchandising agreement required our client to sub-contract the design and production of products.
 We therefore defined who owned any intellectual property created by the design consultants.
 The risk was that consultants might claim ownership of any intellectual property created whilst working with our client.
-Hence we prepared template assignment agreements for our client.
+Hence, we prepared template assignment agreements for our client.
 Producing such templates enabled our client to easily apply the agreements to any new designers or consultants that he commissioned.

 The products are now on sale in department stores and sales are increasing.